trinhdaiphuc/cmdb-terraform-provider/README.md

 section are defined by the provider itself; in this example both project and region are specific to the google provider.

 ### Dependency Lock File

+A Terraform configuration may refer to two different kinds of external dependency that come from outside of its own
+codebase:

+- Providers, which are plugins for Terraform that extend it with support for interacting with various external systems.

+- Modules, which allow splitting out groups of Terraform configuration constructs (written in the Terraform language) into reusable abstractions.

+Both of these dependency types can be published and updated independently from Terraform itself and from the configurations that depend on them.
+For that reason, Terraform must determine which versions of those dependencies are potentially compatible with the current configuration and which versions are currently selected for use.

+## Terraform Plugin Framework